SynaptomeMapping/SynaptomeExplorerV2/README.md

 The application executable is synaptome_explorer_v2.exe

-The datasets can be found in: [TBD]
+The datasets can be downloaded [here](https://doi.org/10.7488/ds/2711) as the single, compressed file [lifespan_datasets.tar.bz2](https://datashare.is.ed.ac.uk/bitstream/handle/10283/3509/lifespan_datasets.tar.bz2?sequence=1&isAllowed=y)

 The first time the application is executed with a particular dataset, intermediate files are generated, that will be used to accelerate future runs.
 The generation time of these intermediate files can vary from several seconds to a few minutes.
 The intermediate files are placed in a folder called "RuntimeCache", under the working directory at the time of execution.

-For further description and how to use instructions, please refer to synaptome_explorer_v2.pdf
+For further description and how to use instructions, please refer to the [Synaptome Explorer manual](SynaptomeExplorerV2/synaptome_explorer_v2.pdf)

 # Homology Viewer